stolostron/multicloud-operators-application/README.md

 ## What is the multicloud-operators-application

-It is the Application wrapper for selecting involved subscriptions and deployables
+`multicloud-operators-application` is the Application wrapper that is used for selecting involved subscriptions and deployables.

 ## Community, discussion, contribution, and support

-Check the [CONTRIBUTING Doc](CONTRIBUTING.md) for how to contribute to the repo.
+Check the [CONTRIBUTING Doc](CONTRIBUTING.md) to learn how you can contribute to the repo.

 ------